apigee/api-platform-samples/sample-proxies/variables/README.md

 ### Sample use case

-Extract data into flow variables from the response message.
-Assign extracted variables to HTTP response headers.
+Extract variables from an XML and JSON response messages.
+Assign variables to HTTP response headers.

 ### Policies